kkmogi/Mozaiku/README.md

 ### Using Mozaiku
 Please intall the required packeges from requirements.txt.

-To run the code, please download this, move to the appropriate directory, and type in arguments to the command line in the following format:
+To run the code, please download this, move to the appropriate directory, and type in the following argument to the command line:
 ```
 python3 main.py [name of image] [type of edit] [(optioanl) additionanl arguments]
 ```